writememe/BlgNetAutoSol/3_Data_Models/README.md

 This playbook will take the output of the first playbook file `configs/compiled/<hostname>/config-diff`, use this as the config file and install it onto the applicable device.
 For the sake of auditing purposes, all differences are reported to a file named `configs/deployed/<hostname>-deployed-config-diff`

+## Known Issues

+Due to the vagaries of various operating systems, you may see that 'changes' are needed to be performed or deployed when running both  playbooks.
+Without investing time and resources into a highly complex set of conditional programming, I've decided rather to document these known issues which I've deemed minor enough to not be a functional problem.
+These are:

+ ### Junos - `routing` role

+Due to the way which Junos stores the encrypted BGP authentication password, we cannot store this as a standard text string value.
+This results in the `data-model-compare.yml` playbook reporting that it doesn't match and that a change is required.
+I've redeployed this configuration several times over the top of the existing BGP neighbourship and it hasn't dropped the session.

+### IOS - `interfaces` role

+The version of IOS I was testing with did not show the `no shutdown` statement in the running configuration with SVIs and Loopback interfaces.
+I had three options:

+ 1) Eliminate the `no shutdown` statement entirely from the Jinja2 interface template.
+Run the risk of other interfaces EthernetX/X not being enabled when provisioned.
+ 2) Add the `no shutdown` statement into the interface template, and accept that SVI and loopbacks will always report that they require changes.
+ 3) Write some crazy multiple if/elif statements to properly deal with this.

+ I've already spent an inordinate amount of time on this assignment, so for my purposes I've gone with option 2.

 ## Caveats